Financial Aid & Scholarships

 • Are not in default on a federal student loan and do not owe money on a federal student grant.

-5. Apply for admission to Oregon State University: Apply Online.
+5. Apply for admission to Oregon State University online.
 You will not be considered for any financial aid award until you have applied to the university.

 What happens AFTER I apply?

 Once you have submitted your FAFSA application online you will receive a confirmation of receipt from Federal Student Aid.
-They will also send you a Student Aid Report that will give you a summary of your application and inform you of any problems you might need to resolve.
+They will also send you a FAFSA submission summary that will give you a summary of your application and inform you of any problems you might need to resolve.
 You should read this report carefully and resolve problems in a timely manner.
-If you receive notification that something on your FAFSA is missing or incorrect, you can check your financial aid information through Beaver Hub Financial Aid information or email the OSU Office of Financial Aid for further information.
+If you receive notification that something on your FAFSA is missing or incorrect, you can check your financial aid information through Beaver Hub or contact the OSU Office of Financial Aid for further information.

-You will receive an email or letter once your financial aid award has been completed.
+You will receive an email once your financial aid award has been completed.
 You will also be notified if you need to provide further information in order for us to complete your application.
-All correspondence will be sent to your ONID email account, so be sure to keep your information up to date!
+All correspondence will be sent to your ONID email account.

 The award notification will show the type and amount of aid available to you for the coming school year.
-To reserve these funds, the student must read and accept the award within 30 days.
+To ensure you receive the maximum amount of institutional aid you have been offered, a student should accept their aid offer by May 1.
 The accepted award indicates the student has read and agrees to the terms of the award as outlined.

 Understand Before You Accept

 By accepting your award, you are stating that you have read, understand, and accept the Terms and Conditions of your award.
 As a recipient of financial aid, you must meet certain requirements to maintain financial aid eligibility.
 The Office of Financial Aid reserves the right to revise a financial aid award during any time of the year if there are changes in your financial aid eligibility.
 You will be notified through your OSU student email if new requirements have been established or revisions have been made.
 Your aid eligibility may change based on FAFSA Verification, Satisfactory Academic Progress, withdrawing from courses, course participation, Census Date enrollment, reaching aid limits, and other factors.
-If you will be less than fulltime (12 credits as an undergraduate/post-bacc or 9 credits as a graduate student) please submit an enrollment revision form to let us know.
+If you will be less than fulltime (12 credits as an undergraduate/postbacc or 9 credits as a graduate student) please update your expected enrollment in your financial aid self-service portal.

 Acceptance Deadlines